Kuna1lPawar/Drowsiness_Detection/README.md

 EYE_AR_THRESH = 0.3
 EYE_AR_CONSEC_FRAMES = 30
 YAWN_THRESH = 10`                               	                                                                          //change this according to the distance from the camera

 Additionals
-Espeak                        //Converts text to voice Cmake			      //Should be downloaded with dlib
+Espeak                                                                                                                                                    //Converts text to voice
+Cmake			                                                                                                                                        //Should be downloaded with dlib
+Webcam.py                                                                                                                      // File shows how actually the shape predictor works